krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

     <div style="height: 549px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=def%20min_cost_climbing_stairs_dp%28cost%3A%20list%5Bint%5D%29%20-%3E%20int%3A%0A%20%20%20%20%22%22%22%E7%88%AC%E6%A5%BC%E6%A2%AF%E6%9C%80%E5%B0%8F%E4%BB%A3%E4%BB%B7%EF%BC%9A%E5%8A%A8%E6%80%81%E8%A7%84%E5%88%92%22%22%22%0A%20%20%20%20n%20%3D%20len%28cost%29%20-%201%0A%20%20%20%20if%20n%20%3D%3D%201%20or%20n%20%3D%3D%202%3A%0A%20%20%20%20%20%20%20%20return%20cost%5Bn%5D%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%20dp%20%E8%A1%A8%EF%BC%8C%E7%94%A8%E4%BA%8E%E5%AD%98%E5%82%A8%E5%AD%90%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%0A%20%20%20%20dp%20%3D%20%5B0%5D%20*%20%28n%20%2B%201%29%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E7%8A%B6%E6%80%81%EF%BC%9A%E9%A2%84%E8%AE%BE%E6%9C%80%E5%B0%8F%E5%AD%90%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%0A%20%20%20%20dp%5B1%5D,%20dp%5B2%5D%20%3D%20cost%5B1%5D,%20cost%5B2%5D%0A%20%20%20%20%23%20%E7%8A%B6%E6%80%81%E8%BD%AC%E7%A7%BB%EF%BC%9A%E4%BB%8E%E8%BE%83%E5%B0%8F%E5%AD%90%E9%97%AE%E9%A2%98%E9%80%90%E6%AD%A5%E6%B1%82%E8%A7%A3%E8%BE%83%E5%A4%A7%E5%AD%90%E9%97%AE%E9%A2%98%0A%20%20%20%20for%20i%20in%20range%283,%20n%20%2B%201%29%3A%0A%20%20%20%20%20%20%20%20dp%5Bi%5D%20%3D%20min%28dp%5Bi%20-%201%5D,%20dp%5Bi%20-%202%5D%29%20%2B%20cost%5Bi%5D%0A%20%20%20%20return%20dp%5Bn%5D%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20cost%20%3D%20%5B0,%201,%2010,%201,%201,%201,%2010,%201,%201,%2010,%201%5D%0A%20%20%20%20print%28f%22%E8%BE%93%E5%85%A5%E6%A5%BC%E6%A2%AF%E7%9A%84%E4%BB%A3%E4%BB%B7%E5%88%97%E8%A1%A8%E4%B8%BA%20%7Bcost%7D%22%29%0A%0A%20%20%20%20res%20%3D%20min_cost_climbing_stairs_dp%28cost%29%0A%20%20%20%20print%28f%22%E7%88%AC%E5%AE%8C%E6%A5%BC%E6%A2%AF%E7%9A%84%E6%9C%80%E4%BD%8E%E4%BB%A3%E4%BB%B7%E4%B8%BA%20%7Bres%7D%22%29&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
     <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=def%20min_cost_climbing_stairs_dp%28cost%3A%20list%5Bint%5D%29%20-%3E%20int%3A%0A%20%20%20%20%22%22%22%E7%88%AC%E6%A5%BC%E6%A2%AF%E6%9C%80%E5%B0%8F%E4%BB%A3%E4%BB%B7%EF%BC%9A%E5%8A%A8%E6%80%81%E8%A7%84%E5%88%92%22%22%22%0A%20%20%20%20n%20%3D%20len%28cost%29%20-%201%0A%20%20%20%20if%20n%20%3D%3D%201%20or%20n%20%3D%3D%202%3A%0A%20%20%20%20%20%20%20%20return%20cost%5Bn%5D%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%20dp%20%E8%A1%A8%EF%BC%8C%E7%94%A8%E4%BA%8E%E5%AD%98%E5%82%A8%E5%AD%90%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%0A%20%20%20%20dp%20%3D%20%5B0%5D%20*%20%28n%20%2B%201%29%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E7%8A%B6%E6%80%81%EF%BC%9A%E9%A2%84%E8%AE%BE%E6%9C%80%E5%B0%8F%E5%AD%90%E9%97%AE%E9%A2%98%E7%9A%84%E8%A7%A3%0A%20%20%20%20dp%5B1%5D,%20dp%5B2%5D%20%3D%20cost%5B1%5D,%20cost%5B2%5D%0A%20%20%20%20%23%20%E7%8A%B6%E6%80%81%E8%BD%AC%E7%A7%BB%EF%BC%9A%E4%BB%8E%E8%BE%83%E5%B0%8F%E5%AD%90%E9%97%AE%E9%A2%98%E9%80%90%E6%AD%A5%E6%B1%82%E8%A7%A3%E8%BE%83%E5%A4%A7%E5%AD%90%E9%97%AE%E9%A2%98%0A%20%20%20%20for%20i%20in%20range%283,%20n%20%2B%201%29%3A%0A%20%20%20%20%20%20%20%20dp%5Bi%5D%20%3D%20min%28dp%5Bi%20-%201%5D,%20dp%5Bi%20-%202%5D%29%20%2B%20cost%5Bi%5D%0A%20%20%20%20return%20dp%5Bn%5D%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20cost%20%3D%20%5B0,%201,%2010,%201,%201,%201,%2010,%201,%201,%2010,%201%5D%0A%20%20%20%20print%28f%22%E8%BE%93%E5%85%A5%E6%A5%BC%E6%A2%AF%E7%9A%84%E4%BB%A3%E4%BB%B7%E5%88%97%E8%A1%A8%E4%B8%BA%20%7Bcost%7D%22%29%0A%0A%20%20%20%20res%20%3D%20min_cost_climbing_stairs_dp%28cost%29%0A%20%20%20%20print%28f%22%E7%88%AC%E5%AE%8C%E6%A5%BC%E6%A2%AF%E7%9A%84%E6%9C%80%E4%BD%8E%E4%BB%A3%E4%BB%B7%E4%B8%BA%20%7Bres%7D%22%29&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-The Figure 14-7  shows the dynamic programming process for the above code.
+Figure 14-7 shows the dynamic programming process for the above code.

 ![Dynamic programming process for minimum cost of climbing stairs](dp_problem_features.assets/min_cost_cs_dp.png){ class="animation-figure" }